Is Content Really King?

 This whole stinking thing is predicated on the idea of relationships and connection.

-Relationship is the best marketing
+Networking is the best marketing

 Relationship is why we write

-Without putting yourself out there your work doesn’t get found.
+Here’s the bottom line: Without putting yourself out there, your work doesn’t get found.

 What do you think?
 Is content king?
 Share in the comments.